 It’s also possible to avoid the ATM fees your own bank charges when you withdraw cash in Greece, or any other country of the world.

-The trick is to open a Transferwise Borderless Account and send the money to it first.
+The trick is to open a Transferwise Multi-Currency Account and send the money to it first.
 The funds are there within a few minutes and you can then with withdraw the money using your Transferwise debit card.

 I’ve been using my account for over a year—every week.
 It saves me a fortune on fees.
 Based on my own experience, I recommend the account 100%.